dantan0/ADT/README.md

 - PE involves creating binary tree functions.

 # Acknowledgement:
-The labs are based on UW's SYDE223 - Algorithms & Data Structures and done in collaboration with my partner: Umar.
+The labs are based on UW's SYDE223 - Algorithms & Data Structures and done in collaboration with my partner.